9 Safety Tips for When You Go Hiking in the Smoky Mountains

 You should bring your cell phone with you because you never know what might happen.
 If there’s an emergency, you should call 911 and give them as much information about where you are as possible, such as the trail, any markers you might have seen, and how far away from them you are.
 If you don’t get service or didn’t bring your phone, send another hiker to get help.

 We hope these safety tips for hiking in the Smoky Mountains are helpful!
 We want you to be as prepared as possible before you go out on any of the trails.
 Wondering what hiking trails you should go on?
-Check out the most popular hiking trails in the Smokies!
+Check out our hiking maps and the most popular hiking trails in the Smokies!